Hawxy/cdk-tailscale-bastion/API.md

 This option will expose the auth key in your CDK template and should only be used with non-reusable keys.
 Potentially useful for DevOps runbooks and temporary instances.

+The `cachedInContext` configuration option might be relevant to you if you use this parameter.

 ---